kenwals/Wildlife-Rescue/README.md

 - Images on front page are sourced from [here](https://diygarden.co.uk/wildlife/rescue-guide/) and [here](https://unsplash.com/photos/b027q9eF3Yo)

-- Images that are appear in cases are [my own](https://photos.app.goo.gl/gfTHEMqgWUXWp6A6A)
+- Images that are appear in cases are [my own](https://photos.app.goo.gl/gfTHEMqgWUXWp6A6A) or are taken from google image searches.

 ### Acknowledgements